zhengshangdong/BSANet/README.md

-# BSDN: Context-Aware Bidirectional Spatial Dropout Network for Weakly-Supervised Object Detection
+# BSANet: Data-Driven Bidirectional Spatial-Adaptive Network for Weakly Supervised Object Detection in Remote Sensing Images
-This is a PyTorch implementation of our BSDN.
+This is a PyTorch implementation of our BSANet.

 ## Contents
 ### 1. Hardwares
-NVIDIA GTX 1080Ti (11G of memory) is OK
-NVIDIA GTX 2080Ti (11G of memory) is OK
-NVIDIA GTX 3090 (24G of memory) is OK
+NVIDIA GTX 1080Ti, 2080Ti, 3090 are OK

 ### 2. Installation
-1. Clone the BSDN repository
+1. Clone the BSANet repository
 ```
 git clone https://github.com/zhengshangdong/BSDN.git
 ```